 5.7 The other key conclusions from this survey relate to value for money.
 Here the position differs between the one-year picture and the longer term 5-year picture.
 The longer-term picture is very significantly influenced by the high level of performance fees paid for private market investment in the 2021 survey.
 In both cases though the charts below indicate that the Fund is delivering positive value added through both its investment strategy and its implementation choices.
-The 5-year cumulative net added value is c£437m of which pooled assets have contributed c£55m This reflects the fact that much recent performance has been driven by the legacy alternatives portfolio rather than listed assets which are managed through the pool and also that fixed income assets within the pooled products than the market generally.
+The 5-year cumulative net added value is c£437m of which pooled assets have contributed c£55m This reflects the fact that much recent performance has been driven by the legacy alternatives portfolio rather than listed assets which are managed through the pool and also that fixed income assets within the pooled assets have had significantly negative performance although less so in two of the pooled products than the market generally.